rollbar/rollbar-php/README.md

 - environment: environment name, e.g. 'production' or 'development'
 - root: path to your project's root dir
 - branch: name of the current branch (default 'master')
 - logger: an object that has a log($level, $message) method.
-If provided, will be used by RatchetNotifier to log messages.
+If provided, will be used by RatchetioNotifier to log messages.
 - base_api_url: the base api url to post to (default 'https://submit.ratchet.io/api/1/')
 - batched: true to batch all reports from a single request together. default true.
 - batch_size: flush batch early if it reaches this size. default: 50